YuryChislov/demo-project/docs/Get_Started.md

 ### Create local.properties file

-Create a file **local.properties** in the root of the project.
+Create a file **local.properties** in the root of the project (https://github.com/yury-chislov/demo-project/blob/master/local.properties).
 It needs to:
 - Contain the location to the binary of your WebDriver(s).
 _Example:_ `chromeDriverBinaryPath=/home/yury/.local/bin/chromedriver`.
 You can use local.properties.sample (which IS part of the repository) as a template.
 - Contain the location to folder with test screenshots and ERROR_log file: